Feven

 Generally speaking, how do you feel about your integration in Geneva?

-I'm still working on it, and it's hard to plan ahead when I still have so much studying to do.
-To be honest, psychology remains in the background.
-Of course, I will never make a career out of it, but I am thinking about doing small training courses on the side, or taking a path closer to people.
-Human Resources, for example, is very people-oriented, as is Management, which I'm studying at the moment.
-It remains to be seen.
-Fortunately, nothing stops me from reading books on psychology!
+I'm still working on it, and it's hard to project myself with the years of study I still have ahead of me.
+To tell the truth, psychology is still in the back of my mind.
+So, of course, I'll never make a career of it, but I'm thinking of doing a little training on the side or taking a path that's closer to people.
+For example, in HR, contact with people is very important, as is management, which I'm currently studying.
+But it's all music to the ears of the future, so we'll see.
+Fortunately, there's nothing to stop me reading books on psychology!

 Linkedin